learn-co-curriculum/dsc-lambda-functions/README.md

-## Lambda Functions
+# Lambda Functions

+## Introduction

 Lambda functions are often a convenient way to write *throw away* functions on the fly.
 If you need to write a more complicated function you may still need to use the more formal `def` method, but lambda functions provide a quick and concise way to write functions.

+## Objectives
+You will be able to:
+* Understand what lambda functions are and why they are useful
+* Use lambda functions to transform data within lists and DataFrames

+## An Example

-For example, let's say you want to count the number of words in each yelp review.
+Let's say you want to count the number of words in each yelp review.

 ```python